- How to Cope with Anxiety? The First Step

 Ok, let’s find out how I can start coping by identifying the different thoughts causing my anxiety.
 One common belief is that an event will go badly, or events that have happened in the past have gone badly.

-Another common thought is that one cannot do something or would be better off if one were not working on this task.
+Another common thought is that one cannot do something or would be better off if not working on this task.
 We also notice beliefs about what others think of us, for instance, feeling like everyone else is more intelligent than me and thinks I’m stupid because I procrastinated so much today.

 Recognize thought patterns

 In terms of recognizing patterns within the thoughts you have identified: sometimes we experience anxiety, and it feels like a big ball of emotions, and we can’t even begin to differentiate which thought caused what feeling and where else does this then lead us–out of control and into our head.

 This is entirely normal and one I’ve experienced before.
 Sometimes I’ve had my therapist help me understand the pattern of my thoughts to address each idea individually without getting overwhelmed by everything at once.